Last updated: March 28, 2022

 Tip: Phone plans can be expensive in Canada.
 Explore lower-cost alternatives by getting a pay-as-you-go plan with one of the subsidiary providers instead of the main provider companies, i.e. Bell, Rogers, and Telus.

 For postpaid phone plans some providers will run a credit check to verify that you have a good credit history and pay your bills on time.
 Note that as an international student, you may not have any credit history, which may lead to the company limiting your mobile phone usage or not offering a phone plan at all.
 To sign up for a postpaid plan, you will need government-issued photo identification (such as a passport) and proof of address.

-How to get a Canadian phone number while in quarantine
+How to get a Canadian SIM card shipped to you

 You have two options that you can consider that don’t require visiting a store or providing any other documentation:

 - Get an international calling plan on your existing phone number before departing for Canada; or

 - Sign up for a Pay As You Go (prepaid) plan.
 You can purchase a SIM card through the provider’s website and have it mailed to your quarantine address.